 3. Eating at the desk

 Americans tend to eat fast.
 The meal is eaten quickly during the day, often while doing something else, such as working, commuting, etc. French people do not eat at their desk or in their car.
 Food is meant to be for pleasure, not just sustenance.
 In France, the lunch break at work can be anywhere from 1-2 hours, eaten leisurely with colleagues or friends, and dinner is supposed to be a sit-down affair with the family.

 4. Drinking ice-cold water

 In the U.S. if you ask for water, it is served with a ton of ice cubes.
 And this given the fact that in the U.S. air-conditioning exists almost everywhere and is set to freezing!
-In France, the waiter will serve a carafe d’eau at room temperature, without ice.
+In France, the waiter will serve a carafe d’eau at room temperature, without ice (and without air conditioning).
 Even when it is sweltering hot in the middle of summer.

 5. The Restaurant Menu calls the main dish the “Entrée”